mbcse/Security_Hacking_Scripts/README.md

 ## 5. Make the required changes
   You can Contribute By adding
-- Encryption Alogorithms Script in any language
+- Encryption Algorithms  Script in any language
-- Adding Security Based Projects
+- Adding Security-Based Projects
 - Adding Ethical Hacking Scripts(DDOS etc)
 - Adding Cybersecurity and Ethical Hacking Learning Resources(ppt's, readme's, docs, links, etc)
 - Making a website for this Project